 Follow up on outreach emails if you don’t get a reply within a week or so.

 Inboxes are busy places, and emails get missed.

-The fact that someone has not responded to your email or linked to your site from your first email does not mean that they are not interested.
+If someone doesn’t respond to your first email or add a link to your site, it doesn’t mean they’re not interested in your proposal.
 It might just mean they haven’t seen it, haven't had a chance to do anything with it, or simply got sidetracked.

-For these reasons, we recommend following up at least once (but never more than twice) on your emails after approximately 3 days since your first send.
+For these reasons, we recommend following up at least once (but never more than twice) on your first outreach email.